The “Everybody” Gift List

 This writer is living proof of the dangers of conceiving in March.
 For the new baby who arrives in December how about a gift including two pairs of baby socks, two baby bottles, a teether, a rattle, a pacifier, a pacifier case, a set of eight pastel-colored baby hangers and a chunky foam baby book.
-This makes a substantial-looking gift that only costs $10.00.
+This makes a substantial-looking gift for a reasonable price.

 Men can be particularly hard to buy for.
 We copied this gift idea from one we saw in a major department store one Christmas.
 Purchase a six-inch aluminum pail to stand in as an ice bucket, add two beer glasses, a set of ceramic coasters in an appropriate pattern like playing cards and a bag of Planter’s peanuts.
 At a dollar for each of these items, this gift costs all of $5.00 or half of that department store gift that contained plastic beer glasses.

-If youíre gifting a household, how about something yummy for them to share?
+If you’re gifting a household, how about something yummy for them to share?
 For example, package your homemade pancake mix in an attractive glass canister and put it in a mixing bowl lined with a crisp new tea towel and a small bottle of store-bought syrup.
-Add a wooden spoon and a wide spatula and, barring the ingredients for your recipe and the syrup, this gift costs $5.00.
-Donít forget to include written instructions for making the pancakes.
+Add a wooden spoon and a wide spatula.
+Don’t forget to include written instructions for making the pancakes.

-For your childís teacher, try a goodie bag containing a clip-on book light, a two-pack of DVD-R discs, a calendar mouse pad and a small desk clock.
-Five dollars is all you pay and that includes the gift bag.
+For your child’s teacher, try a goodie bag containing a clip-on book light, a two-pack of DVD-R discs, a calendar mouse pad and a small desk clock.

 For the hard-working mom on your list, the tried and true bath supplies gift basket is always a good bet.
 We put ours together to include lavender bath soak, bath beads, a pumice scrubber, a nailbrush set and a soap-shaped candle.
-Add some chocolate for $.65 and youíve still spent under $6.00, including the basket.
+Add some chocolate and you’ve got a great-looking gift for the special lady in your life.

-A tea candle set, including candle, candleholder and candle ring, packed with two angel figurines in a reusable storage box makes a pretty gift for a hostess, a hairdresser or perhaps from a child to a favorite aunt for only $4.00.
+A tea candle set, including candle, candleholder and candle ring, packed with two angel figurines in a reusable storage box makes a pretty gift for a hostess, a hairdresser or perhaps from a child to a favorite aunt.